[PREV - METHODICAL_BLUNDERS] [TOP]

 American scene, where the interested observers...

-concepts we really use is more
+concepts we really use are more

 like West and East, where the Even Richard Burton,